gate/gateapi-csharp/docs/WithdrawalApi.md

 <a name="cancelwithdrawal"></a>
 # **CancelWithdrawal**
-> LedgerRecord CancelWithdrawal (string withdrawalId)
+> WithdrawalsDel CancelWithdrawal (string withdrawalId)

 Cancel withdrawal with specified ID